Pre-Employment Screening Guide South Africa

 Process:

-- Obtain specific written consent
+- Obtain specific written consent from the candidate

-- Request credit report from bureau
+- Request a credit report directly from a registered credit bureau

 - Review payment history and judgments

-- Apply to decision proportionately
+- Apply to the decision proportionately and document reasoning

 Legal basis: National Credit Act Section 19(3), POPIA